I f you want to get inspired by the best newsletter signup examples, you've come to the right place.

 Guido’s, an authentic Spanish and Italian restaurant located in the heart of St. Louis, MO, added over 1,000 leads to their email list in just under four months.

-This popup newsletter signup form converts anywhere from 16% to 51% of site visitors, depending on the page it appears on.
-By sending out an email newsletter, they can easily fill their restaurant.
+This newsletter signup popup form uses a coupon (discount code) to help convert anywhere from 16% to 51% of site visitors, depending on the page it appears on.
+And by sending out an email newsletter, they can easily fill their restaurant.

 2. Text-Only Popup + Lead Magnet